prismicio/prismic-gatsby/docs/previews-guide.md

 // against SSR issues when building the site. const IS_BROWSER = typeof window !== 'undefined'

-export const PageTemplate = ({ data: staticData }) => {
+// Note that staticData below is the non-preview data from Gatsby. export const PageTemplate = ({ data: staticData }) => {
   const data = useMemo(() => {
     // If we're not in a browser (i.e. we're in SSR) or preview data has not been